nforgeio/neonKUBE/Images/neon-log-collector/README.md

 # Description

 This image is deployed as the **neon-log-collector** service.
-This service acts handles the transformation and aggregation of log events captured on each cluster node by the **neon-log-host** containers running on the nodes.
+This service acts handles the transformation and aggregation of log events captured on each hive node by the **neon-log-host** containers running on the nodes.
 This image relies on the [Fluentd](http://www.fluentd.org/) TD-Agent agent to handle the actual transformation and transmission of the logs.

 This product includes the GeoLite2 database created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).
 MaxMind releases an updated database once a month, around the first Tuesday of the month

 The **neon-log-collector** service is responsible for receiving events from the hosts and then:

 * Filtering out undesired events.
-* Adding standard datacenter, cluster and node events.
+* Adding standard datacenter, hive and node events.
 * Identifying standard fields such as timestamp, log level, service, service type, module, activity, container,...
-* Parsing TCP and HTTP traffic through cluster proxies including Browser and GeoIP lookups.
+* Parsing TCP and HTTP traffic through hive proxies including Browser and GeoIP lookups.
 * Parsing events from known applications.

-The **neon-log-host** image is deployed as local containers on every cluster node (both managers and workers) to perform these functions:
+The **neon-log-host** image is deployed as local containers on every hive node (both managers and workers) to perform these functions:

 * Capturing local systemd journal events.
 * Capturing local syslog events.